H.1 - GENERAL DESCRIPTION - Section Menu

 Removal of the rack unit is further facilitated if the chassis closing plate, beneath the vehicle is removed.

 Unscrew the two pivot bolts and remove the front luggage compartment lid taking care to note the quantity and position of the spacer washers.
+Remove the spare wheel and tool kit etc. from the lower compartment.

 Remove the two steering unit access panels (attached by eleven self-tap screws).